martinfrances107/gcode-nom/README.md

 Based on this library the workspace contains a series of visualization tools

 * bgcodeViewer - Generates a report by turn on all the logging and them attempts to parse the file.
-* gcodeExtractThumbs - Extracts the images embedded in the file.
+* gcodeExtractThumbs - Extracts the images embedded in a binary-gcode file.
 * gcode2obj - Generates "WaveFront Obj" files.
 * gcode2svg - Generates SVG files.